-Having a tainted and strained relationship with in-laws can be a harmful influence on your marriage.
+Having a tainted and strained relationship with toxic in-laws can be a harmful influence on your marriage.
 In-laws can be a real pain, especially if you notice your marriage deteriorating due to their negative influence.
 If your in-laws are rude, discourteous, cheeky and manipulative, there are bound to be issues and they will squeeze the happiness from your marriage and your life.

 1. Unite as a couple

-If your in-laws manage to pit you and your spouse against each other for the pettiest of issues, you need to ensure that you are in this together.
-You cannot really control what your in-laws say or do, but you can regulate your reactions to those things, as a couple.
+If your in-laws try to pit you and your spouse against each other for the pettiest of issues, you need to ensure that you are in this together.
+You cannot really control what your horrible in-laws say or do, but you can regulate your reactions to those things, as a couple.

 2. Be firm and stand your ground while dealing with disrespectful in-laws

-If you feel like giving up because they are elders, remind yourself that you too are an adult and can handle things effectively, your way.
+If you feel like giving up because they are elders, remind yourself that you too are an adult and can handle things effectively, your own way.
 Do not budge an inch if you are sure of what you are doing.
-After you stand up for yourself a few times, your in-laws may just get the message and stop pushing you their way.
+After you stand up for yourself a few times, your abusive in-laws may just get the message and stop pushing you their way.

 3. Set boundaries